 If you experience symptoms of severe increased thirst, frequent urination, unexplained weight loss, increased hunger, tingling of your hands or feet -- your doctor may run a test for diabetes.

-According to the Centers for Disease Control and Prevention, almost 26 million children and adults in the U.S., or over 8% of the population, have diabetes today.
+According to the Centers for Disease Control and Prevention, some 29 million children and adults in the U.S., or over 9% of the population, have diabetes today.
 Yet, millions of Americans are unaware that they have diabetes, because there may be no warning signs.

 Did You Know?